How to use the command 'xml depyx' (with examples)

 Explanation:

-• >: This is a redirection operator used to save the output in a file.
+• >: The shell redirection operator is used to redirect the command’s output from the terminal to a file.

 Use case 2: Convert a PYX document from stdin to XML format